coinForRich/coin-for-rich/README.md

 # Hacking <a name="hacking"></a>
 ## APIs <a name="hacking_apis"></a>
+You can easily build your app using the APIs provided in this app, see below:
 ### Redis
 Redis API is available at `localhost`, port `6379` with the password specified in the `docker-compose.yml` file